prathamesh-pichkate/User-Management-Dashboard/README.md

 ### 🔮 Improvements for Future
 - **Use MERN Stack** – Given more time, I would integrate a **MongoDB, Express, React, and Node.js (MERN)** backend for real **CRUD operations**.
 - **Pagination Support** – Implement pagination to improve performance when handling large datasets.
 - **Enhanced UI** – Improve UI/UX with animations and additional interactive components.
+- **DarkMode** - I would i worked on the dark mode and light mode.